SirGarhi/garhis-grotto-foundry/README.md

 	- Enables you to lock settings that exist within the user scope instead of the world scope and force sync them for your users.
 Also overhauls the module management UI to provide a great deal more information.
 	- https://foundryvtt.com/packages/force-client-settings
 * Health Monitor
 	- Prints to the chat log whenever an actor's health changes.
-Useful to visually verify that Midi is properly applying damage.
+Useful as a feedback check to make sure midi is properly applying damage.
 	- https://foundryvtt.com/packages/health-monitor

 # Mildly Recommended Foundry and Module Settings